Visitation rights of California grandparents

 In more extreme situations, a grandparent should seek legal advice about custody, guardianship or even adoption.

-The attorneys at Cullen & Murphy, , with offices in Riverside and Temecula, represent grandparents and other family members in Riverside County, San Bernardino County, the Los Angeles area and across Southern California in legal matters relating to grandparents’ rights like visitation, custody and guardianship.
+The attorneys at Cullen Family Law Group, , with offices in Riverside and Temecula, represent grandparents and other family members in Riverside County, San Bernardino County, the Los Angeles area and across Southern California in legal matters relating to grandparents’ rights like visitation, custody and guardianship.